AntonioFeijaoUK/www-antoniofeijao-com/docs/_posts/page/2022-01-01-page-about.md

 > Antonio Feijao UK,
 > AWS Infrastructure Architect,
 > Cyber Security Architect,
-> with Advanced Networking and Security Specialism.
+> with Advanced Cloud Networking and Security Specialism.

-Currently working as AWS Infrastructure Architect and Cyber Security Architect at [Genomics England](https://www.genomicsengland.co.uk/).
+Currently working as `AWS Infrastructure Architect` and `Cyber Security Architect` at [Genomics England](https://www.genomicsengland.co.uk/).

 My role is focused on enabling other squads creating applications in the genomic healthcare space to accelerate genomic research.